-Command Shortcut Key Toolbar Action Open Item F2 Opens a Source Code/Edit window for the item that is currently highlighted in the Workspace window.
+File Menu Command Shortcut Key Toolbar Action Open Item F2 Opens a Source Code/Edit window for the item that is currently highlighted in the Workspace window.
 The highlighted item may be: • A source or copy file.
-The specified file is opened. • A COBOL program.
+The specified file is opened.
+A COBOL program.
 If the program was compiled with the /Y2 or /Y3 option, and the source code file is accessible, then the file is opened and the cursor is positioned to the beginning of the selected program. • A COBOL library or program file.
 If the library or program file contains programs that were compiled with the /Y2 or /Y3 option, and the source code file is accessible, then the file is opened and the cursor is positioned to the beginning of the selected program.
-If the library was created by the Combine Program utility ( rmpgmcom ) program, the source file for the first embedded COBOL program that was compiled with /Y2 or /Y3 is opened.
+If the library was created by the Combine Program utility (rmpgmcom) program, the source file for the first embedded COBOL program that was compiled with /Y2 or /Y3 is opened.
 Note that the text of the menu item will change to reflect the action that will be performed.
-Edit Item with KEDITW32 Alt+F2 Invokes the external editor.
+Edit Item with Alt+F2 Invokes the external editor.
 If you have not configured an external editor, CodeWatch will issue a query as to whether you want to do so.
-If you do, CodeWatch displays the External Editing tab (on page 121) of the Preferences dialog box so that you can configure the editor of your choice.
-Note If an external editor has not been configured, the text of this command is Edit File "filename" with Recent Workspaces Displays a list of recently opened workspaces. • Choose one of the workspaces in the list to open the workspace quickly. • You can quickly access a workspace in the list by pressing the key representing the digit in front of the workspace name.
-For example, to quickly reopen the most recently used workspace, press Alt+F to pull down the File menu, and then press the 1 key the 1 key.
+If you do, CodeWatch displays the External Editing tab (see page 111) of the Preferences dialog box so that you can configure the editor of your choice.
+Note If an external editor has not been configured, the text of this command is Edit File "filename" with Print Ctrl+P Shift+Ctrl+P Prints the selected source file.
+When selected, a sub-menu appears: • Print: displays the standard Windows Print dialog.
+Print Now!
+Prints the current item on the default printer.
+Print Preview opens the Print Preview window in the document area.
+The current item will be printed; however, if an editor selection is in effect, only the selected text will be printed.
+Print Setup displays the Windows Print Setup dialog.

-Command Shortcut Key Toolbar Action Exit Alt+F4 × Ends your CodeWatch session. • If the current workspace has not been saved, you are asked either to save or discard the contents of the workspace. • The Close button appears at the right end of the title bar in the CodeWatch main window. • Any running program is automatically terminated before CodeWatch exits.
+File Menu Command Shortcut Key Toolbar Action Recent Workspaces Displays a list of recently opened workspaces.
+Choose one of the workspaces in the list to open the workspace quickly.
+You can quickly access a workspace in the list by pressing the key representing the digit in front of the workspace name.
+For example, to quickly reopen the most recently used workspace, press Alt+F to pull down the File menu, and then press the 1 key.
+Exit Alt+F4 × Ends your CodeWatch session.
+If the current workspace has not been saved, you are asked either to save or discard the contents of the workspace.
+The Close button appears at the right end of the title bar in the CodeWatch main window.
+Any running program is automatically terminated before CodeWatch exits.